 2. Find an advisor

-If you know of someone in your school or organization who likes animals, ask that person if they would act as an advisor for your club.
+If you know of a teacher or other adult at your school or organization who likes animals, ask that person if they will act as an advisor for your club.
 Work with your advisor to come up with a plan that explains what you and the other club members want to achieve with the club.
 That way, anyone who is interested in joining will know exactly what you're all about!

 3. Register your club with the BC SPCA

 When you register your club with the BC SPCA, you will receive an official club certificate.
 We'll also keep you informed on projects other clubs are working on, updates and invites to special events in your area.
 Register your club today!

 Find a location to hold your meeting.
 Usually a classroom or library is a good place to start.

 Choose a date and time that does not conflict with other events, sports or meetings.

 Advertise your meeting — the more people who show up, the more fun it will be!

 Make colourful posters that include artwork and pictures of animals to attract attention.